nicospavlidis/opc/README.md

 #### TESTING

-After installation: The script `reproduction_script.m` in the root OPC folder reproduces all the examples in the documentation.
+After installation you can execute the script `reproduction_script.m` (located in the root OPC directory) to reproduce all the examples in the documentation (`documentation/documentation.pdf`).
 If this script exits without an error OPC is configured correctly.

 ``` matlab
 cd('DOWNLOAD-PATH/opc-master/')